 Follow the steps to avoid plagiarism.
-Capitalised words are defined below the flowchart.
+Capitalized words are defined below the flowchart.

 (Note: A text version of the flowchart is located in the Text version of Strategies to avoid Plagiarism flowchart box below.)